btogno/open-sustainable-finance-data/docs/CODEBOOK.md

 reached — `web` for an automated probe, `manual` for a human opening the link in a browser.
 A `manual` verdict overrides an automated one and should not be overwritten by a later `make check-links` run without someone looking again.
-Thirty-five of the 81 access links carry a `manual` verdict.
-Thirty-one are on hosts that refuse robots — twelve Harvard Dataverse deposits, ten Wiley supplement downloads, four Mendeley datasets, three FEMA pages, OSF and Gold Standard — and were confirmed by opening them.
-The other four were probed wrongly and corrected: `P80`'s and `P91`'s files were read as sign-in-walled when the probe was seeing Google's bot handling rather than their sharing settings, and the notes on `P41`'s and `P76`'s links asked for a confirmation that has since been given.

-A re-probe cannot reproduce any of those verdicts, and will report `BLOCKED` again.
-That is the expected result, not decay.

 ---